mrurespect/Employee-App/README.md

 ## User Validation

 User input is validated using Spring Boot Starter Validation.
 This ensures that the data submitted through forms meets the required criteria.

+## Logging Simplified with AOP
+Using Aspect-Oriented Programming (AOP).
+The `LoggingAspect` class captures key points like method calls and exceptions, streamlining logging.
+This approach minimizes code repetition, simplifies maintenance, and seamlessly integrates customizable logging into the application.

 ## Exception Handling